MicrosoftDocs/quantum-docs/articles/concepts-advanced-matrices.md

 # Advanced matrix concepts in quantum computing

-This article explores the concepts of *eigenvalues, eigenvectors* and *exponentials*.
+This article explores the concepts of *eigenvalues, eigenvectors*, and *exponentials*.
 These concepts form a fundamental set of matrix tools that are used to describe and implement quantum algorithms.
 For the basics of vectors and matrices in quantum computing, see [Vectors and matrices](xref:microsoft.quantum.concepts.vectors).

 ## Eigenvalues and eigenvectors

 Consider a square matrix $M$ and a vector $v$.
 The vector $v$ is an [*eigenvector*](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors) of $M$ if $Mv = cv$ for some number $c$.
 The integer $c$ is the [*eigenvalue*](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors) corresponding to the eigenvector $v$.

 In general, a matrix $M$ may transform a vector into any other vector.
-However, an eigenvector is special because it's left unchanged except for being multiplied by a number.
-Note that, if $v$ is an eigenvector with eigenvalue $c$, then $av$ is also an eigenvector (for any nonzero $a$) with the same eigenvalue.
+An eigenvector is special because it's unchanged except for being multiplied by a number.
+If $v$ is an eigenvector with eigenvalue $c$, then $av$ is also an eigenvector (for any nonzero $a$) with the same eigenvalue.
 For example, for the identity matrix, every vector $v$ is an eigenvector with eigenvalue $1$.

 As another example, consider a *diagonal matrix* $D$, which only has non-zero entries on the diagonal: